ChelsieSalome/Linux-Assignment-II/README.md

 # Assignment 2
 # SALOME CHELSIE LELE WAMBO - A01372274

+This script is designed to simplify system setup by creating symbolic links for configuration files and installing essential packages.
+It’s useful for setting up multiple configuration files across directories (like bin and config) and automating package installations.
+The script includes options for creating symbolic links, installing packages, or performing both tasks simultaneously.

 This repository contains a set of bash scripts designed for system setup and user creation on a Linux-based system.
 The scripts are organized into two directories: `system_setup` and `user_creation`.

 ## Directory Structure